ohpiglet/ohpiglet/_posts/2024/07/2024-07-15-hiking-with-brian-and-emily-and-family.md

 date: "2024-07-15"
 ---

-We spent some time at the swimmiming pool in Llavorsí.
+We spent some time at the swimming pool in Llavorsí.

 ![yo yo]({{ site.baseurl }}/assets/images/2024/ smiths10-49-jpeg.jpeg)